 According to research, a location that maximizes proximity to the natural world is one of the best ways to maximize well-being.
-Study after study shows a link between nature and wellness.
+Studies show a link between nature and wellbeing.

 Just 20 minutes outside can boost your mood, broaden thinking and improve memory.
 Even exercise performed in outdoor natural environments versus indoors has been shown to be associated with greater feelings of revitalization and positive engagement, decreases in tension, anger and depression and increased energy.
 Moreover, participants reported greater enjoyment and satisfaction with outdoor activity and declared greater intent to repeat the activity at a later date.

 There is a consistent positive relationship between being outdoors and subjective experiences of vitality—feeling engaged and alive.
 This effect appears to be independent of physical activity.
 In other words, just sitting on a park bench and taking in the beauty of one’s natural surroundings is revitalizing and conducive to well-being.